 Jenny received her Master’s Degree in Counselling Psychology from the University of Calgary.
 She has completed comprehensive and advanced training in DBT.
 Jenny maintains a small caseload, focusing on individuals who have difficulty regulating their emotions, thoughts, behaviour, and relationships.

-She focuses on the way that emotions, thoughts, and behaviours interact together to form either effective or ineffective methods of coping.
-Jenny is approved to work with RCMP members, veterans, and Indigenous persons through the First Nations Health Authority.
+Jenny focuses on the way that emotions, thoughts, and behaviours interact together to form either effective or ineffective methods of coping.

-Professional Associations: Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC) #17849
+Professional Association Membership: Registered Clinical Counsellor with the BC Association of Clinical Counsellors (BCACC) - Registration #17849.